Did you know we are actively engaged in parts of a sales funnel every time we buy a product? Actually, even before we buy?

 Organic vs. Paid Media/Ads

-Unless your website has enough organic traffic already (coming from Google search results), you need a traffic method to attract people that are interested in what you have to offer.
+Unless your website already has enough organic traffic (from Google search results), you need a traffic method to attract people interested in your offer.

 Traffic Checklist